wohaco/despace/parker_solar_probe.md

    - Determine the structure and dynamics of the magnetic fields at the sources of solar wind.
    - Determine what mechanisms accelerate and transport energetic particles.
    - Study of plasma particles near the Sun and their impact on the solar wind and the formation of energy particles.
-   - Study of Alfven's solar waves.
+   - Study of Alfven’s solar waves.

 To achieve these goals, the mission will perform five major experiments or investigations (inc. instruments):